Designed to motivate, enable and inform participants about best practice HR solutions.

 Job Descriptions are Old Fashioned and No Longer Useful.
 Not!

 During this webinar, attendees will learn the basics of documenting relevant job information in order to support HR decisions concerning performance management, employee development, reasonable ADA accommodation and classification.

-If yours is like most organizations, it has been a while since you thought about job descriptions or perhaps even looked at them.
+If yours is like most organizations, it might be a while since you thought about job descriptions or perhaps even looked at them.
 This can be a big mistake.
-Job descriptions can be part of your first line of defense against charges of discrimination; violation of Americans with Disabilities Act (ADA); even classification claims under FLSA.
-However, if they are not up-to-date, or are inaccurate, or written in broad generalities, they can hurt your defense.
-This Webinar presents practical “how-to” basics in documenting relevant job information and documenting the information in a manner that supports HR decisions with respect to performance management, employee development, reasonable accommodation under ADA, and classification.
+Job descriptions are your first line of defense against discrimination charges, violations of the Americans with Disabilities Act (ADA) and even classification claims under FLSA.
+If they're not updated, inaccurate or too broad, they can hurt your defense.
+Be prepared with guidance from our experts.

 This webinar will offer critical how-tos that you can use to audit and correct areas of possible exposure to compliance violations.

 According to their 8th Annual Litigation Trends Survey, Fulbright and Jaworski, LLP reports that wage and hour litigation involving multi-plaintiff actions is the area that will see the greatest increase for the foreseeable future.
 Most U.S. companies indicate they will spend over $100,000 in lawsuits related to wage and hours due to stricter regulations.
 Discover how you can avoid being on this list.

 Get valuable information on taking the necessary steps to implement a plan that assures you are well prepared for an act of violence in the workplace.